MiniGameWorlds/MiniGameWorld/resources/devWiki/making-minigame-guide.md

 - If the minigame has changed any of the unmanageable state in the list above, must to restore all the changed state at the game finished using `runTaskBeforeFinish()`

 ## Detectable Events
-- MiniGameWorld only passes detectable events that can extract players from a event
+- MiniGameWorld only passes detectable events that can extract players from a event, so you don't have to check the player is playing the minigame
 - Detectable events are only passed to player's playing minigame
-- Can use all sub-events of detectable events (i.e.  `PlayerDeathEvent`, `PlayerJoinEvent`, `PlayerJumpEvent`...etc of `PlayerEvent`)
+- Can use all sub-events of detectable events (i.e.  `PlayerDeathEvent`, `PlayerJoinEvent`, `PlayerJumpEvent`... of `PlayerEvent`)
 - If **needs event not related with player**, set `passUndetectableEvent` setting to true of `MiniGameSetting`
 - [Detectable Event List](detectable-event-list.md)